Unauthorised absence from work can have a significant impact on your business, both in financial and operational terms.

 By way of example, where an employee is absent from work through sickness for 4 or more consecutive days, they may be entitled to statutory sick pay (SSP), or even contractual sick pay where you have an occupational sick pay scheme in place.
 However, to qualify, typically an employee must have notified their employer of their illness within any specified timeframe under the terms of their employment contract or, in any event, within 7 days.

-There are also various other circumstances in which, as a matter of law, an employee may be entitled to take time off work, for example, to care for dependents, although this does not necessarily mean they are entitled to be paid.
-This will fall to be determined by the terms of their contract of employment.
+There are also various other circumstances in which, as a matter of law, an employee may be entitled to take time off work, for example, to care for dependents.
+This will be determined by the terms of their contract of employment.
+Not all employees will be entitled to be paid while off, for example some workers should be paid while on statutory parental bereavement pay and leave.

 The importance of an absence policy in managing unauthorised absence from work